Marianne Bachmeier: Murder of Anna Bachmeier

 On 5 May 1980, when Anna was seven years old, she had an argument with her mother and decided to skip school.
 On this day she was abducted by Klaus Grabowski, a 35-year-old butcher, whose home she had visited before to play with his cats.
-He held Anna for several hours at his home, sexually assaulted her and ultimately strangled her with a pair of his fiancée's tights.
+He held Anna for several hours at his home, sexually assaulted her and strangled her to death with a pair of his fiancée's tights.
 According to the prosecutor, he then tied the girl up and packed her into a box, which he left on the shore of a canal.
 Grabowski's fiancée then turned him in to the police.

-Grabowski was a convicted sex offender and had previously been sentenced for the sexual abuse of two girls.
-In 1976, he voluntarily submitted to castration, though it was later revealed that he subsequently underwent hormone treatment to try to reverse the castration.
+Grabowski was a convicted sex offender.
+He had been sentenced for the sexual abuse of two girls.
+In 1976, he had submitted to chemical castration.
+Later, it was revealed that he underwent hormone treatment to try to reverse the chemical castration.
 Once arrested, Grabowski stated that Anna had sought to extort money from him by threatening to tell her mother about the abuse.
 He said his fear of going back to prison prompted him to kill her.

 Courtroom shooting

 At around 10 a.m. on 6 March 1981, the third day of the trial, Bachmeier smuggled a Beretta 70 into the courtroom of Lübeck District Court, room 157, and fatally shot Grabowski.
-She aimed the gun at his back and fired seven times; six shots hit Grabowski, (Note: Eight shots, with seven hitting Grabowski, was also mentioned) who was killed almost instantly.
+She aimed the gun at his back and fired seven times; six shots hit Grabowski, (Note: Eight shots, with seven hitting Grabowski, was also mentioned.) who was killed almost instantly.
 Bachmeier then lowered her gun and was apprehended without resistance.
+She also said in that moment: "I did it for you, Anna".

 Public reaction

 The incident is one of the most well-known cases of vigilante justice in West German history.
 It sparked extensive media coverage; television crews from around the country and overseas travelled to Lübeck to report on the case.
 Bachmeier sold her life story for about 100,000 Deutsche Marks to the news magazine Stern.
 With the fee, she covered her legal costs.

 While Bachmeier was held in custody, many sent messages of support, gifts, and flowers to indicate their understanding of her conduct.
 Nonetheless, some still believed that a constitutional state should not condone vigilante justice.
-In addition, after Stern published her life story, and details about how she allowed her first two children to be adopted by loving families, public opinion shifted as she no longer appeared to fit the "innocent mother" image.
+In addition, after Stern published her life story, and details about how she allowed her first two children to be adopted, public opinion shifted as she no longer appeared to fit the "innocent mother" image.
 Still, numerous individuals continued to openly demonstrate their compassion for the retaliatory action.

 The West German judiciary was criticized for enabling a man who had sexually abused two girls to use hormones to regain his libido.